John Murray, 1st Marquess of Atholl: Marriage

 1st Earl of Dunmore: Charles Murray 1661–1710 portrait 1701 circa.

 Prior to his marriage with Amelia Sophia Stanley, one "natural son" was born c.
 1658 to Janett Mannachie from Dunkeld Perthshire.
 This son's name is unknown; however he is stated to have been apprenticed to an Edinburgh Lawyer (Writer) by the name of Louefoote (Lightfoot?).
-According to correspondence from the above-mentioned Lord Edward Murray born 1669 and reproduced in the Atholl Chronicles-dated 25 March 1735 addressed to his nephew John 1st Duke of Athol, this son died of smallpox c.
-1680–90.
+According to correspondence from the above-mentioned Lord Edward Murray born 1669 and reproduced in the Atholl Chronicles – dated 25 March 1735 addressed to his nephew John 1st Duke of Athol, this son died of smallpox c.
+1680–1690.

-The same source records: Jane Murray born 1676 c- twin, & Male Murray- born 1676c- twin born Castle Tullibardine Perthshire and lived in France.
-(Mother was: Ms Richards a "companion" of Amelia Sophia Stanley) m.
-1. Captain Anderson (Navy); m.
-2. Mr Ongolling; m3.
+The same source records twins Jane and "Male" Murray born c.
+1676 in Castle Tullibardine, Perthshire and lived in France.
+Their mother was Ms Richards a "companion" of Amelia Sophia Stanley, who married: 1.
+Captain Anderson (Navy); 2.
+Mr Ongolling; 3.
 James Mazel.